Thyroiditis

 - Subacute granulomatous thyroiditis (nonsuppurative thyroiditis, de Quervain thyroiditis, giant cell thyroiditis): self-limited; viral URI prodrome, symptoms and signs of thyroid dysfunction (variable)

-- Most commonly associated with Streptococcus pyogenes, Staphylococcus aureus, and Streptococcus pneumoniae
+- Infectious/suppurative thyroiditis is most commonly associated with Streptococcus pyogenes, Staphylococcus aureus, and Streptococcus pneumoniae but can be due to fungal, mycobacterial, or parasitic infections of the thyroid.

 - Painless thyroiditis

-- Hashimoto (autoimmune) thyroiditis (chronic lymphocytic thyroiditis): most common etiology of chronic hypothyroidism; autoimmune disease; 90% of patients with high-serum antithyroid peroxidase (TPO) antibodies
+- Hashimoto (autoimmune) thyroiditis (chronic lymphocytic thyroiditis): most common etiology of chronic hypothyroidism; 90% of patients with high-serum antithyroid peroxidase (TPO) antibodies

-- Postpartum thyroiditis (PPT): episode of thyrotoxicosis, hypothyroidism, or thyrotoxicosis followed by hypothyroidism in the 1st year postpartum or after spontaneous/induced abortion in women who were without clinically evident thyroid disease before pregnancy
+- Postpartum thyroiditis (PPT): thyrotoxicosis followed by hypothyroidism in the 1st year postpartum or after spontaneous/induced abortion in women who were without clinically evident thyroid disease before pregnancy

 - Painless (silent) thyroiditis (subacute lymphocytic thyroiditis): mild hyperthyroidism, small painless goiter, and no Graves ophthalmopathy/pretibial myxedema